 Diane Nathaniel - Guidance Counselor, PS 11 Brooklyn

 Diane Nathaniel is Guidance Counselor, PS 11 Brooklyn.
 She lives in a resident of CSD16 and a former CEC 13 President.
 Diane is the mother of three children and lives in Bedford Stuyvesant, Brooklyn.

-Keara Smalls – First year college student at Brooklyn College
+Keara Smalls – Brooklyn College Student

 Keara was born and raised in Brooklyn, and is a recent graduate The Urban Assembly Institute of Math and Science for Young Women.
 She enjoys watching documentaries, learning new things and gaining experiences.
 It is also important to her to give back to her community by mentoring younger children.
 She is truly passionate about pursuing a career as a teacher.
 Currently, she is a freshman at Brooklyn College majoring in childhood education, with a concentration in History.
 From her personal experience of attending an all-girls school for middle and high school she believes in the power of an all-girls education.
 She believes that the BELA mission will encourage young women to take on leadership roles, become independent and take on big challenges, and most importantly gaining a meaningful sisterhood from their peers.